 Post-graduate research executed by Morphotek’s President and CEO, Dr. Nicholas Nicolaides, during his studies at Johns Hopkins Medical School was the basis for the company’s inception.
 It was there that Dr. Nicolaides co-invented the company's legacy technology called morphogenics.
 Along with the honed applications for applying morphogenics for product development refined by the company’s other co-founders, Dr. Philip Sass and Dr. Luigi Grasso, morphogenics has taken Morphotek an incredible distance in the advancement of novel pharmaceutical products and targets.

+Morphotek was founded in 2000 on the concept of a whole cell evolution technology to improve the effects of biologics-based therapies and optimize the titers of host cell production lines.
 In the spring of 2007, Morphotek was acquired by Eisai Co.
 Ltd, a global health care pharmaceutical company.
 One of Eisai’s areas of focus is oncology, and the company is well positioned to market oncology products developed by Morphotek.
-Morphotek’s propriety technologies and promising antibodies, combined with Eisai’s existing research programs and infrastructure, enables the companies to work toward addressing unmet medical needs of patients, especially those with cancer and inflammatory diseases, all around the world.
+Morphotek’s proprietary technologies and promising antibodies, combined with Eisai’s existing research programs and infrastructure, enable the companies to work toward addressing unmet medical needs of patients, especially those with cancer and inflammatory diseases, all around the world.